 This course syllabus is subject to modification at the discretion of the instructor without prior notice to the student.
+That said, I will certainly discuss any change with you before making it.
 Lecture topics and/or scheduled times may be changed to accommodate class progress.
 Students must keep regular attendance and take note of any potential changes.
-Any specific issue not covered by this syllabus, and disputes that cannot be resolved following the policies/guidelines present in this syllabus, will be resolved in accordance with MSU policies.
+Any specific issue not covered by this syllabus, and disputes that cannot be resolved following the policies/guidelines present in this syllabus will be resolved in accordance with MSU policies.